-Insight #2: If a small business with poor credit history, is denied financing, most lenders will not notify the owner of the reason for the rejection.
+If a small business with poor credit history, is denied financing, most lenders will not notify the owner of the reason for the rejection.
 At United Capital Source, we only need 3 months of bank statements to help businesses with bad credit get loan approvals.
 We also spend time working with clients to help them understand exactly how much they need for a business loan.
-Communicating with you is the key and we often recommend that you consult your accountant or book keeper and create a cash flow forecast with varying working capital amounts to model optimal loan amounts.
+Communicating with you is the key.
+We often recommend that you consult your accountant or book keeper.
+Create a cash flow forecast with varying working capital amounts to model optimal loan amounts.

-Importantly, we speak to you about cyclical events that can affect your business costs which lower profits, and which reduce the ability to repay a loan.
-We have seen small restaurants and pizza chain businesses be affected by rising flour and cheese costs and lower operating margins when gas costs rose.
+Importantly, we speak to you about cyclical events that can affect your business costs.
+These costs can lower profits, and which reduce the ability to repay a loan.
+We have seen restaurants be affected by rising flour and cheese costs.
+Also lower operating margins when gas costs rose.

-Insight #3: It’s crucial then to strengthen your business creditworthiness and the best way to start on this is to ensure payments made to vendors and suppliers are on time so that your Small Business Scoring Service score improves over time.
+It’s crucial then to strengthen your business creditworthiness and the best way to start on this is to ensure payments made to vendors and suppliers are on time so that your Small Business Scoring Service score improves over time.
 Ensure you’re current on all payments with vendors and your land lord and or bank mortgage for your business.
-It’s important you are not behind on payments with vendors as this can decrease your credit worthiness when business lenders are assessing your small business loan application.
+It’s important you are not behind on payments with vendors.
+This can decrease your credit worthiness.
+That hurts when business lenders are assessing your application.